sguox002/leetcode/leetcode-all.md

 - left biased and right biased.
 - convert problem to binary search if brutal force checking all range works.

+<<-774	Minimize Max Distance to Gas Station    		47.7%	Hard
+given n gas stations in position[i]. add k more stations so that the max distance between adjacent stations is minimized.
+- final arrangement the gas station shall spread in between.
+- convert to binary search: given max distance allowed, number of stations to add.
+->>

+<<-778	Swim in Rising Water    		54.0%	Hard
+binary search
+->>

 <<-875	Koko Eating Bananas    		53.0%	Medium
 given N piles of banana, You have H hour time, each hour you take 1 pile and eat at most K bananas. return the min K so that he can eat all.